 What are ulcers?

-Peptic ulcers are painful, open sores that develop on the lining of the stomach, small intestine and esophagus.
+Peptic ulcers or stomach ulcers are painful, open sores that develop on the lining of the stomach, small intestine and esophagus.
 Peptic ulcer disease (PUD) is a common disorder that affects between four and five million people in the United States each year, accounting for roughly 10% of medical costs for digestive disorders.
 Not long ago, it was thought that peptic ulcer disease (PUD) was primarily a result of lifestyle and dietary factors, typically too much stress or spicy food.
-However, over the past 20 years, major advances have been made in the understanding of PUD such that we now know that ulcers of the stomach and small intestine (specifically the upper portion, called the duodenum) develop in response to many factors, including bacterial infection and the use of certain medications, as well as lifestyle and dietary factors.
+However, over the past 20 years, major advances have been made in the understanding of peptic ulcers such that we now know that ulcers of the stomach and small intestine (specifically the upper portion, called the duodenum) develop in response to many factors, including bacterial infection and the use of certain medications, as well as lifestyle and dietary factors.
 Ulcers in the esophagus can also be associated with gastroesophageal reflux (GERD).
-These discoveries have led to important changes in diagnostic and treatment strategies, with oftentimes successful treatment taking just a few weeks.
+These discoveries about peptic ulcers have led to important changes in diagnostic and treatment strategies, with oftentimes successful treatment taking just a few weeks.

 What are the symptoms of ulcers?